MetroModelingServices/metro_mce/README.md

 # Visualization Dashboard
 The visualization dashboard is at https://github.com/MetroModelingServices/MCEVIZ.
 The `create_mce_visual_inputs.py` script in the data_export folder creates the MCE visualization dashboard input tables based on the benefits calculator outputs.
 Instructions for running the script are in the script header.
-Before running the script, some of the inputs files should be modified by hand.
 The input files are:
   - benefits_file - final_aggregate_results.csv
   - zone_benefits_file - final_aggregate_zone_summary.csv
   - counties_and_cocs_file - cocs.csv